Read below for policies on tuition, payments, refunds and more from the Saint Louis University School of Medicine.

 - Appeals will be reviewed by a committee comprised of members from Curricular Affairs, Student Affairs and Student Financial Services

-Saint Louis University School of Medicine Satisfactory Academic Progress (SAP) policy
+SLU School of Medicine Satisfactory Academic Progress (SAP) Policy

 Federal law requires that all students receiving financial assistance from Title IV and Title VII funds maintain satisfactory academic progress.

-Satisfactory academic progress occurs when the student passes all required courses or at the end of each term is deemed eligible by the Committee on Student Progress and Program Planning (CSPPP) to progress to the next academic level; completes 67 percent of his or her cumulative attempted credits; completes his or her degree within 150 percent of the four-year M.D. degree program; and passes USMLE Step 1 and 2CK exams.
+Satisfactory academic progress occurs when the student passes all required courses or at the end of each term is deemed eligible by the Student Progress Committee to progress to the next academic level; completes 67 percent of his or her cumulative attempted credits; completes his or her degree within 150 percent of the four-year M.D. degree program; and passes USMLE Step 1 and 2CK exams.

 Students who fail to make satisfactory academic progress are not eligible for federal Title IV and VII funds.

-The academic progress of each student is monitored and evaluated at the end of each term by the CSPPP.
-Students who fail to make satisfactory academic progress will be notified and given instruction by Student Financial Services.
+The academic progress of each student is monitored and evaluated at the end of each term by the Student Progress Committee.
+Students who fail to make satisfactory academic progress will be notified and instructed by Student Financial Services.
 Warning alerts will be issued to students at appropriate intervals within terms exceeding more than six months.